 Birth & Beyond's most intensive strategy to support families includes in-person and/or virtual home visiting.
-Home visiting education includes, but is not limited to, prenatal, infant and toddler care, infant and child nutrition, child development and screenings, parenting education, parent-child interaction/bonding, job readiness and barrier removal, as well as referrals to domestic violence counseling, sexual assault services, mental health services, and/or substance use treatment as needed.
+Home visiting education includes, but is not limited to, prenatal, infant and toddler care, infant and child nutrition, child development and screenings, parenting education, parent-child interaction/bonding, job readiness and barrier removal.
+Included as well are referrals to domestic violence counseling, sexual assault services, mental health services, and/or substance use treatment as needed.